Shailesh Vara: Parliamentary career

 On 7 July 2022, Vara was appointed as Secretary of State for Northern Ireland by outgoing Prime Minister Boris Johnson, replacing Brandon Lewis.
-He was sworn as a member of the Her Majesty's Most Honourable Privy Council on 8 July, entitling him to the style "The Right Honourable" for life.
+He was sworn as a member of Her Majesty's Most Honourable Privy Council on 8 July, entitling him to the style "The Right Honourable" for life.
 He was dismissed by Liz Truss on 6 September.

+In May 2024, Vara presented a New Bhagavad Gita, one of Hinduism's most sacred texts to the Speaker of the House of Commons, the Rt Hon Sir Lindsay Hoyle MP.
+The Gita was blessed at a temple in Mayapur India, and following the July 2024 general election it has been used by Hindu MPs taking the oath of allegiance to the Crown, before taking their seats in Parliament.

+At the 2024 general election, Vara lost his seat by 39 votes to Labour's Sam Carling.

 Personal life

-Vara has a black belt in Tae Kwon Do.